 The Plight of the Great Green

 Many species are facing rapidly declining numbers for a variety of different reasons.
-Habitat loss, climate change, poaching, are a few of the issues that many species are facing on a daily basis.
-Bringing these issues to light, working to create awareness, and educate communities to inspire change is a large part of the work I do.
+Habitat loss, climate change, and poaching are a few of the issues that many species are facing on a daily basis.
+Bringing these issues to light, working to create awareness, and educating communities to inspire change are a large part of the work I do.
 Both locally and globally my mission is to connect people with the biodiversity in the area and the current threats they are facing.
 By empowering communities to work toward coexistence, we can create an environment that supports both human life and that of our wild friends.

 Recently, I had the privilege to work closely with The Ara Project, a nonprofit organization in Costa Rica that is working to understand and save macaws throughout the entire country.

 The Ara Project was legally established as a non-governmental association nonprofit organization in 2012, however, the work to save these species began decades earlier.
 The project is currently active in two regions within Costa Rica: Manzanillo and Punta Islita (“Who We Are”, 2016).
 The organization works to ensure the livelihood and future of all wild parrot species that are found in Costa Rica.
 At this time, the focus is on both the Great Green Macaw (GMM), Ara ambigus, and the Scarlet Macaw, Ara macao.
 The project supports these species through wild population management, captive breeding for release, community outreach, and collaboration with other members of the scientific community.